M-Ivan/web3-be-template-nestjs/README.md

 #### BalanceOf

-The web3 module provides both a non-protected endpoint as well as a internal function to check the balance of a wallet address.
+The web3 module provides both a set of non-protected endpoints as well as the respective internal functions to check the balance of a wallet address.

 ##### Endpoint details (erc20)